vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Other/Unity Null.md

+<<Abbreviations/NRE.md>>
 ## Unity null
 Comparing [UnityEngine.Object](https://docs.unity3d.com/ScriptReference/Object.html) derived types to `null` in Unity may not work how you expect.

 ### Details
 The equality operators (`==` and `!=`) for `UnityEngine.Object` types have been overridden by Unity, and don't only perform reference comparisons.
-A Unity Object is spit into two parts: managed C#, and native C++.
+A Unity Object is split into two parts: managed C#, and native C++.
 Users interact with the managed object, and the engine manages the native object.
 When an Object is compared with null and it isn't *really* null, a check against the native object occurs.
 This makes it possible to Destroy an Object somewhere, and have an entirely different reference evaluate to null.

-Additionally, the Editor adds extra context to null assignments occuring in the editor through this object.
+The Editor adds extra context to null assignments occuring in the editor through this object.
-If something is not assigned in the editor a custom Null Reference Exception, an [Unassigned Reference Exception](../Common%20Errors/Runtime%20Exceptions/Unassigned%20Reference%20Exception.md) is thrown.
+If something is not assigned in the editor a custom NRE, an [Unassigned Reference Exception](../Common%20Errors/Runtime%20Exceptions/Unassigned%20Reference%20Exception.md) is thrown.
 If there used to be an object, but it has been Destroyed or become invalid, you get a a  [Missing Reference Exception](../Common%20Errors/Runtime%20Exceptions/Missing%20Reference%20Exception.md).
 These exceptions also come bundled with some extra context, the location that is missing the object, none of which would be provided with a normal NRE.
 Due to this [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) will allocate memory in the Editor.
 Using [TryGetComponent](https://docs.unity3d.com/ScriptReference/GameObject.TryGetComponent.html) will not.